aishwarya30998/aishwarya30998.github.io/README.md

 - 🌱 I’m currently learning advanced prompt engineering techniques.
 - 👯 I’m looking to collaborate on innovative AI projects.
 - 💬 Ask me about AI, machine learning, and Salesforce development.
+- ⚡ Fun fact ⚡Your brain is constantly eating itself.

 I'm an AI enthusiast and software engineer with 3 years of experience in software development and a Master's degree in Artificial Intelligence.
 I'm passionate about integrating AI into innovative projects and collaborating with cross-functional teams to drive impactful solutions.